 - If you notice birds scratching, pulling and ripping areas of your lawn.
-They want to eat the larvae so you’re most likely to find them in the areas they’ve been munching at.
+They want to eat the larvae so you are most likely to find them in the areas the birds have been munching at.

-- If you notice some of your flowers beds, vegetable plots, seedlings and small plants dying then this could be damaged caused by the Leatherjackets at soil level.
+- If you notice some of your flower beds, vegetable plots, seedlings and small plants dying then this could be damaged caused by the Leatherjackets at soil level.

 If you do suspect a problem then check out the area where you think there has been the most damage and pull back some patches of turf.
-Pay attention to the areas that look thin or stressed, if your lawn has been affected then your grass’ root structure will be very weak.
-Also, insects tend to move outwards from a central area some make sure you have a good look at your lawn edges.
+Pay attention to the areas that look thin or stressed, if your lawn has been affected then your grass root structure will be very weak.
+Also, insects tend to move outwards from a central area, so make sure you have a good look at your lawn edges.

-If you see more than 5 grubs per sqm then you’re gonna have some work to do.
+If you see more than 5 pests per square metre then you will have some work to do.

-There’s is also a biological solution which you apply by watering it into the turf, called a nematode.
-This enters the bodies of the leatherjackets and infects them with a bacterial disease.
-The only thing with this solution, however, is that the conditions need to be just right for it to work.
-The soil needs to be well drained but moist and there has to be minimum temperature of 12°, because of this you’re best applying it during autumn.
+There is is also a biological solution which you apply by watering it into the turf, called a nematode.
+This enters the bodies of the Leatherjackets and infects them with a bacterial disease.
+The only disadvantage with this solution, however, is that the conditions need to be just right for it to work.
+The soil needs to be well drained but moist and there has to be a minimum temperature of 12°, because of this you are best applying it during autumn.

 The other thing you could do is leave the work to the birds.
-If you see them eating away at your lawn you don’t need to worry, they’re actually helping you.
-They want to feed on the grubs so could be doing you a favour and in most cases will remove some of your thatch and moss as well.
-They might make a mess but it’ll be worth it.
+If you see them eating away at your lawn you don’t need to worry, they are actually helping you.
+They want to feed on the larvae so could be doing you a favour, and in most cases will remove some of your thatch and moss as well.
+They might make a mess but it will be worth it.

 |1||Dragonfli Leatherjacket Killer Nematodes 100 Square Meter Pack||£19.99||Check Price on Amazon|